nwronski/batch-transcode-video/README.md

 - `--debug` _Flag: does not accept a value_ (Default: `false`) Enable verbose logging mode.
 Disables progress indicator and then streams child process to master `stdout` for `detect-crop` and `transcode-video`.
-- `--flatten` _Flag: does not accept a value_ (Default: `false`) Do not preserve relative directory structure in output directory.
+- `--flatten` _Flag: does not accept a value_ (Default: `false`)
+  - Do not preserve relative directory structure in output directory.
 If this is enabled, the base output folder will contain all transcoded videos.
 Note: this option has no effect unless you specify an `output` directory.
-- `--quiet` _Flag: does not accept a value_ (Default: `false`) Prevents **any** logging to stdout and will only exit `0` on success or `1` on error
+- `--quiet` _Flag: does not accept a value_ (Default: `false`)
+  - Prevents **any** logging to stdout and will only exit `0` on success or `1` on error
-- `--force` _Flag: does not accept a value_ (Default: `false`) If crop detection returns conflicting crop values then just use the least extreme crop value and continue transcoding.

 ### Providing options to transcode-video